COLLECTIONS 2: ARISTOTLE, CICERO

 (c) “Now the material of enthymemes is derived from four sources — probabilities, examples, necessary signs and signs.”
 (Ibid II, 15, 8; p.
 337)

-The example is placed on the same level as the enthymeme in (a), but is considered a form of enthymeme in (c); enthymemes have four sources in (c), and two in (b).
-Thus, it would be risky to look for a rigorous system in these presentations of rhetorical proof, and the above table must be considered as a simple reminder.
+The example is placed on the same level as the enthymeme in (a), but is considered a form of the enthymeme in (c); enthymemes have four sources in (c), and two in (b).
+So, it would be risky to look for a rigorous system in these presentations of rhetorical proof, and the above table must be taken as a simple reminder.

 1.3 The topoi of the Rhetoric